Cinderella Disrupted: The New Happily Ever After

 Freelancing isn’t for everyone.
 In theory picking and choosing projects, making your own schedule and setting your own rates sounds great.
 But the reality of freelance can be littered with lack of work and slow days that can lead to a strain on your income.

-Personally, I enjoy the freedom of being a freelance publicist, but there are challenges that people often don’t realize.
-These
+Personally, I enjoy the freedom of being a freelance publicist, but there are challenges that people often don’t

 Read More